 Graves’ disease occurs as a progression of hyperthyroidism, resulting in eye swelling and abnormalities, possibly including vision loss.
 Like Hashimoto’s disease, it is an autoimmune condition, but the thyroid antibodies cause the thyroid to overproduce instead of underproduce thyroid hormones.

 Similar to Graves’ disease, selenium deficiency can also contribute to Hashimoto’s symptoms, but in Hashimoto’s disease, thyroid antibodies cause the thyroid to be underactive, producing the hypothyroid symptoms listed earlier, such as fatigue, muscle weakness, and constipation.

-Many studies have now shown that supplementing selenium can help support thyroid health.* A 2016 study showed that selenium supplementation helped one third of subclinical thyroid patients achieve optimal thyroid health .* Another study concluded that selenium supplementation decreased thyroid antibodies in women and may improve the inflammatory response in those with autoimmune thyroiditis .*
+Many studies have now shown that supplementing selenium can help support thyroid health.* A 2016 study showed that selenium supplementation helped one third of subclinical thyroid patients achieve optimal thyroid health .*

 How can you increase your selenium levels?

 Primarily, we get selenium from our diet.
 Foods that are abundant in selenium include:

 - Meat: beef, pork, chicken, liver, kidney, etc.

 As you can see, most of these foods are high in animal protein, but brazil nuts are a remarkably good plant source of selenium.
 Still, plant foods can be more difficult for the digestive system to extract and absorb nutrients.
 Those with vegan or vegetarian diets may not be getting enough selenium and may want to consider supplementation.